 BSC PSYCH HONS, MA, DCP, PH.D.
 CLINICAL PSYCHOLOGIST & DIRECTOR AT INSIDEOUT INSTITUTE, SYDNEY

 At the InsideOut Institute she leads a research team with a broad research agenda, including biological, health systems, health economics, prevention, public health promotion, clinical intervention, and translational research.
-She is the Chief Investigator on projects totalling over 4 million in category 1 research funding, with an additional 1 million in research funding from category 2 and philanthropic sources.
-She has over 50 peer-reviewed publications.
-Dr Maguire and her team are passionate about changing the way treating disorders are perceived and treated within the health system and our community, driving for clinical excellence, providing policy leadership, research translation, and research that changes practice and outcomes.
+She is the Chief Investigator on projects totalling over $19 million in competitive research funding in the last 3 years, including $13 million for the National Research & Translation Centre in Eating Disorders.
+She has over 60 peer-reviewed publications.
+A/Prof Sarah Maguire and her team are passionate about changing the way treating disorders are perceived and treated within the health system and our community, driving for clinical excellence, providing policy leadership, research translation, and research that changes practice and outcomes.